-Smith Island Cake gets a holiday makeover with layers of red velvet, swirled white chocolate frosting, and festive candy ornament toppers.
+Red Velvet Smith Island Cake gives regular Smith Island Cake a colorful makeover, swirled white chocolate frosting, and festive candy ornament toppers.

 This is a Maryland tradition, usually made with 8 to12 yellow cake layers and chocolate frosting.
 In my search for a recipe, I happened upon the Maryland Office of Tourism site, which offered an authentic yellow and chocolate Smith Island Cake recipe.
 I used what good sense I gleaned from my red velvet-making days, and altered the recipe to a ruby hue with tangy buttermilk flavor.

-I would call this cake eggy, with five large, whole eggs in the batter which helps the thin layers hold together.
-As I’ve mentioned, a Smith Island Cake has between 8-12 layers, and my batter yielded 11 in my 8-inch cake pans.
+I would call this cake eggy.
+With five large, whole eggs in the batter, it helps the thin layers hold together.
+As I’ve mentioned, a Smith Island Cake has between 8-12 layers.
+And my batter yielded 11 in my 8-inch cake pans.

-The cake layer-making went quickly for me because I have four 8-inch cake pans that all fit on one rack in my oven.
+Because I have four 8-inch cake pans that all fit on one rack in my oven, the cake baking went quickly.
 The layers only bake for 8 minutes, and aside from washing and re-greasing pans, it all went by fast.
 Total time will vary according to your tools and equipment.
 If you’re not inclined to expand your 8-inch pan collection permanently, consider getting some disposable 8-inch aluminum cake pans, which can be recycled after you’re done.

 It almost felt wrong to not cover this cake with cream cheese frosting, but all those layers need structure, and that’s not what cream cheese frosting is about.
 The white chocolate frosting I used is tasty and held all the layers well.
-I also like that it keeps with the chocolate component that the original cake has as its covering.
+It keeps with the chocolate component that the original cake has as its covering.